cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 - The seller provides the name's current transaction output as input for the transaction.

-- The seller also adds an output sending `x` CHI to an address he owns.
+- The seller also adds an output sending `x` XCRC to an address he owns.

 - The buyer adds an output updating the name to an address *of hers*.

-- The buyer provides CHI inputs to the transaction providing at least `x` CHI (for the seller's output).
+- The buyer provides XCRC inputs to the transaction providing at least `x` XCRC (for the seller's output).
 She can also add a change output as needed.

 Then both parties check that the transaction has the desired structure for